 All in all, this special tasting menu prepared by Chef Sho Kamino was wonderful!
 I couldn’t wait to learn more about the ingredients used in these dishes at the Japanese Pavilion at Fancy Food Show the following days.

 Japan Pavilion was one of 5 largest international gallery among 28 countries attended.
 Above picture has a floor map that indicates each booth location with the exhibitor’s name.

 I did my best to take pictures while tasting samples and listening to the exhibitors’ stories behind the products.
 Since I didn’t have enough time to stop by every booth, I will feature some of the Japanese ingredients/products that caught my attention in this post.

 Japanese use konnyaku (konjac) in cooking often, whether it’s in oden or simmered dishes or soup.
 In recent years, konnyaku noodles are getting more poplar especially oversea for healthy diet and as a replacement as gluten free noodles.

 Ishibashiya‘s konnyaku noodles can be used to replace your pasta, ramen noodles, or stir fried noodles.
 It comes in different natural flavors, kabocha pumpkin squash, spinach, and carrot flavors, and they also have Rice shirataki noodles made of rice and konnyaku.

 The konnyaku noodles are low in calories and rich in calcium and fiber!
-If you have wheat allergies, you can still enjoy your your pasta, ramen noodles, or stir fried noodles with these konnyaku noodles!
+If you have wheat allergies, you can still enjoy your pasta, ramen noodles, or stir fried noodles with these konnyaku noodles!

 Blend Japanese Rice